Palestinian teen shot in Israeli raid in occupied West Bank | Law-Order

 Palestinian teen shot in Israeli raid in occupied West Bank

-Israeli troops shot and killed a teenage Palestinian boy as fighting erupted when soldiers entered a volatile town in the occupied West Bank early Saturday, the Palestinian health ministry and local media said.The shooting, which Israel said came during a gunbattle with local militants, came at a time of intensified Israeli military activity in the northern West Bank town of Jenin in recent months.The ministry identified the dead teen as Amjad al-Fayyed, 17.
+Israeli troops shot and killed a 17-year-old Palestinian militant as fighting erupted when soldiers entered a volatile town in the occupied West Bank early Saturday, the Palestinian health ministry and local media said.The shooting, which Israel said came during a gunbattle with local militants, came at a time of intensified Israeli military activity in the northern West Bank town of Jenin in recent months.The ministry identified the dead teen as Amjad al-Fayyed.

 - Country: